 Democrats block SEC nominees over political money fight

-Schumer said the nominees are "fence-sitting" on whether to force corporations such as Koch Industries to reveal their political giving.
-Republicans succeeded in blocking the proposal in last year's catch-all spending bill.
+Schumer says both nominees are "fence-sitting" on whether to force corporations like Koch Industries to reveal their political giving.
+Republicans succeeded in blocking the proposal through in last year's catch-all spending bill.

 The nominees are Democrat Lisa Fairfax and Republican Hester Peirce.